TI2022/TI2022/README.md

 ## 🙋 About Tatsunori Iijima
-I'm a web and mobile developer, working mostly with typescript, Ruby on Rails!
+I'm a web and mobile developer, working mostly with Ruby on Rails, TypeScript!

 ### 🌱 my skills